immjolnir/handy-tips/python/unittest-tutorial/README.md

 ### Conclusion
 Python’s mock library, if a little confusing to work with, is a game-changer for unit-testing.
 We’ve demonstrated common use-cases for getting started using mock in unit-testing, and hopefully this article will help Python developers overcome the initial hurdles and write excellent, tested code.

+- mock: Used to replace something that is used in the current scope
+- patch: Used to replace something that is imported and/or created in another scop